turingschool/mod-0-curriculum/session5/index.md

     <li>Playlist</li>
     <li>GroceryStore</li>
   </ul>
-  <p>As a team, brainstorm the attributes (and data types), methods (and descriptions) for your chosen class.
+  <p>As a team, brainstorm at least five attributes (and data types) and five methods (and descriptions) for your chosen class.
 Each person should be keeping their own copy up to date to use as a reference.</p>
   <p>Person whose first name starts closest to the letter A will suggest an object that is an instance of the class.
 This is Object #1.</p>
   <p>Brainstorm the values for each attribute of that object.</p>
   <p>Brainstorm the results of each method called on that object.</p>